Bob Herbert: Early life and education

 Herbert was born in Brooklyn, New York, and was raised primarily in Montclair, New Jersey, where his parents owned a number of upholstery shops.
 He was drafted during the buildup to the Vietnam War, but was ultimately sent to Korea.
 Always having had an interest in politics and writing, Herbert decided shortly after the war to go into journalism.
-Herbert received a Bachelor of Science, Journalism from the State University of New York (Empire State College) in 1988.
+Herbert received a Bachelor of Science in journalism from the State University of New York (Empire State College) in 1988.

 Career

 Herbert's journalistic career began with The Star-Ledger in New Jersey in 1970.
 Herbert went on to work as a reporter and editor at the New York Daily News from 1976 until 1985, when he became a political columnist and editor, and began attracting attention for his editorial work.
 This led to a position on WCBS-TV in New York, as a founding panelist of Sunday Edition in 1990, as well as becoming host of Hotline, a weekly issues program on New York public television.
 He later served as a national correspondent on NBC from 1991 to 1993, with regular appearances on The Today Show and NBC Nightly News.

 Herbert's journalistic awards include the Meyer Berger Award for coverage of New York City and the American Society of Newspaper Editors award for distinguished newspaper writing.
 He also chaired the Pulitzer Prize jury for spot news reporting in 1993.
 Herbert is author of Promises Betrayed: Waking Up From The American Dream, published by Henry Holt & Company in 2005.

 Herbert left The New York Times on March 25, 2011, with his last column titled, "Losing Our Way."
 In June 2011, Herbert joined the national think-tank Demos as a Distinguished Senior Fellow.
 At the time his fellowship was announced, it was also revealed that he will write for the Demos blog PolicyShop as well as The American Prospect magazine, which merged with Demos in 2010.

 In 2014 Herbert published his book Losing Our Way: An Intimate Portrait of a Troubled America.

+Herbert directed the documentary film, Against All Odds: The Fight for a Black Middle Class (2017) which explores issues of the Black middle class, structural racism, and discrimination through historical footage and interviews with people such as Isabel Wilkerson, Maya Rockeymoore, Elijah Cummings, Alvin Poussaint, Angela Glover Blackwell, and Marc Morial.